ilbers/isar/CONTRIBUTING.md

    * Simpler and clearer code is preferred, even if the original code works fine.

-2. After the review, patches are applied to the testing branch and CI checks are executed.
+2. After the review, patches are applied to the maintainers testing branch and CI checks are executed.

-3. If no new comments have appeared, the patches are merged to master branch.
+3. If CI tests are passed OK and no new comments have appeared, the patches are merged into the `next` branch and later (normally in two weeks) into `master`.

 GitHub facilities other than issues are not used for the review process, so that people can follow all changes and related discussions at one stop, the